marick/structural-typing/README.md

 threw a `ClassCastException`.
 That is interpreted as a false result.
 Otherwise, predicates would have to do error-checking that's not actually useful.

-Better than using anonymous functions, though, would be just naming predicates:
+Better than using anonymous functions, though, would be just defining a Clojure var:

 ```clojure
 user=> (def within-bounds? #(and (>= % 0) (< % 1024)))